-The tenant will be allowed to copy any documents related to the hearing at a cost of \$.25 per page.
+The tenant will be allowed to copy any documents related to the hearing at no cost to the family.
+There will be no charge for documents emailed by GHURA.
 The family must request discovery of GHURA documents no later than 12:00 p.m. on the business day prior to the hearing.